Karmanetic/Advtools/versions/21/7/index.md

 > [!WARNING]
 > This section mainly targets Fabric and NeoForge.
 Forge's support for 1.21+ is poor and has been not counted towards completion status.
->
-> For 1.21.8 users, you should stick to 1.21.7 UNLESS if you are using an Intel iGPU (HD/UHD Graphics) or an AMD GPU.
-Most mods have been updated only for 1.21.7.
-You may be able to force them to work if you force the Minecraft version to 1.21.8.

 | Modloader | Performance | Bugfixes | Enhancements |
 | --- | :---: | :---: | :---: |